West Midlands Metro: Branding and livery

 The original Midland Metro branding consisted of a blue, green and red livery on tram vehicles with yellow doors.
 Upon the change to National Express operation in 2006, Midland Metro was rebranded with Network West Midlands livery, then a sub-brand of the transport authority Centro, and trams were painted in a magenta and silver livery with blue doors.

 Since 2017, West Midlands Metro has adopted shared branding with other transport modes consisting of a common hexagonal logo formed from the letters WM.
 This common brand has been introduced in order to create a common identity for an integrated transport system for the region.
 Each mode bears a coloured variant of the logo: blue for trams, red for buses, orange for trains, magenta for roads, purple for taxis and green for cycling and walking initiatives.
 The primary typeface is LL Circular by Lineto.

-Expansion plans
+Expansion

 The Midland Metro Alliance was set up in 2017 by WMCA as a long-term framework agreement with transport contractors Colas Rail, Barhale, Thomas Vale, Auctus Management Group, Egis Rail, Tony Gee and Pell Frischman to design and construct future extensions of the West Midlands Metro system.

-An extension of Line 1 through Birmingham city centre opened in phases in 2015, 2019 and 2022.
-An extension through Wolverhampton city centre is also in progress with the same opening date along with a new line from Wednesbury to Brierley Hill through Dudley Town Centre; this is scheduled to open in 2023.

-Line 1 expansion
+Continuing on from the original route (Line 1), three extensions in four phases have since been opened: